 We’re already seeing physical metals becoming scarce again (especially silver) and premiums rising, just as it happened in March.
 They remain the most undervalued assets today.

-The Smart Money (China, Russia, JP Morgan) have loaded up on the physical metals the past two years.
+The Smart Money (China, Russia, JP Morgan) have loaded up on physical metals the past two years.
 And central banks around the world have been buying and repatriating their gold and silver from the US in preparation for events to come.

 A great time to purchase gold as an investment

-I consider such artificial depression of current gold and silver prices a gift given the much higher prices to follow.
-To enjoy this gift, you have to join the move of the manipulators: as the price goes down, they start picking it up at lower prices.
+I consider such an artificial depression of current gold and silver prices a gift given the much higher prices to follow.
+To enjoy this gift, you have to join the movement of the manipulators: as the price goes down, they start picking it up at lower prices.
 I believe this is a great entry point into gold investing, especially when you can sell your stocks at a historic high.